Basketball Workout to Add to Your Gym Routine

 Another fun part of the game of basketball is finishing around the basket.
 It takes hand-eye coordination, good footwork, and great touch around the basket.
 Finishing around the basket is also a great way to work on cardio and jumping.
 Here are a couple of drills that you should try out.

 For this drill, the player is going to start to the left side of the basket.
-Without dribbling, they will take two steps (starting with their right foot) moving under the basket and lay the ball up on the other side of the hoop.
+Without dribbling, they will take two steps (starting with their right foot) move under the basket, and lay the ball up on the other side of the hoop.
 As the ball is going through the hoop, they will gather themselves to go back under the basket and repeat the same action on the left side of the hoop (this time starting with their left foot).

 The goal of this drill is to get into a pattern with your footwork.
 Once you get the footwork down, the finishing becomes a lot easier.
 The drill can be for a set time or a set number of makes.